vitalii-karpiv/uni-foosball-bot/README.md

 - `username`: Telegram username (unique)
 - `name`: Optional full name
 - `elo`: Current Elo rating (default: 1000)
+- `chatId`: Telegram chat ID (used for messaging)
 - `createdAt`: Registration date

+> Note: If a user was registered before the chatId attribute was added, the bot will automatically update their chatId the next time they interact with the bot (e.g., by using /stats or participating in a match).
+This ensures all users can receive direct messages from the bot.

 ### Match
 - `players`: Array of 4 player references